savagesausage04/EcoGauge/README.md

+EcoGauge empowers activists, policymakers, and the public with real-time sentiment insights on environmental issues, driving informed change and efficient action.

 1. Who this helps:

 a) Environmental Activists & Organizations: EcoGauge empowers sustainability advocates, nonprofits, and researchers by providing real-time insights into public sentiment on environmental issues.
 It helps them stay informed about public opinion, identify areas for improvement in communication, and tailor their strategies based on public perception.